This collection of essays explores hybridity in early modern art through two primary lenses: hybrid media and hybrid time.

 Ashley Elston is Associate Professor of Art History at Berea College.

-Madeline Rislow is Assistant Professor and Director of Art History at Missouri Western State University.
+Madeline Rislow is Associate Professor and Director of Art History, School of Fine Arts, Missouri Western State University.